xapple/crest4/README.md

     crest4 -f sequences.fasta -t 32

 Silvamod138 is the default reference database.
-To use another database, e.g., bold, the `-d` option must be specified followed by the database name:
+To use another database, e.g., midori, the `-d` option must be specified followed by the database name:

-    crest4 -f sequences.fasta -d bold
+    crest4 -f sequences.fasta -d midori248

 ### All options